 In the wild they typically breed May through August.
 They deposit eggs singly or in clumps on rocks and plants in standing water bodies.

 In captivity, breeding may be initiated in many ways.
 One way is to maintain the animal at ambient temperatures in the lower 60s and on a fairly dry substrate during the winter.
 Then during summer, the ambient temperature is raised to the upper 70s and the humidity increased.
-If breeding is to occur, the frogs must have enough water for courtship and for depositing eggs, as well as a nice-sized land area.
+If breeding is to occur, they must have enough water for courtship and for depositing eggs, as well as a nice-sized land area.

 China has classified this newt as a Class II state protection animal.
 It is not listed on CITES.